 - Elevate the head of your bed.
 Keeping your head higher than the rest of your body lessens fluid accumulation in the head and may relieve the pressure on your eyes.

 If the disease affects your skin (Graves' dermopathy), use over-the-counter creams or ointments containing hydrocortisone to relieve swelling and reddening.
 In addition, using compression wraps on your legs may help.

 Preparing for your appointment

-You'll probably see your primary care physician first.
+You'll probably see your primary care doctor first.
 You may be referred to a specialist in disorders of hormone function and the endocrine system (endocrinologist).
-If you have Graves' ophthalmopathy, your doctor may also recommend that you see a doctor who specializes in disorders of the eyes (ophthalmologist).
+If you have Graves' ophthalmopathy, your doctor may also recommend that you see a doctor who has trained in eye disorders (ophthalmologist).

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including your family medical history, and any major stresses or recent life changes.